Enclosure #

 Consider, for instance, the random collection of objects shown below:

 Is there a rhyme or reason in this figure?
 Is there any particular grouping?
 Probably as shown, it is hard to decide.
-However, if we do something as simple as put a shaded area around sets of these objects, it will be clear what we wish to be perceived as associated together, and this will invite the viewer to think about why this might be.
+However, if we do something as simple as put a shaded area around a subset of these objects, it will be clear what we wish to be perceived as associated together, and this will invite the viewer to think about why this might be.

 Of course, enclosure is not the only way that we can accomplish this linking of objects.
 In the page on proximity and separation, we saw that we can force people to see groupings of these objects by placing them close together.
 In the page on alignment we also saw that simply making a spatial connection can do the same.
 Both of those approaches create this linking without any additional elements added.
 However, there are times we are not able to change the arrangement of objects on a page (for instance, the $xy$ values of our data), and this is when enclosure becomes an important tool to understand.